genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/01_training-content-day1.md

 :::

 We shall run the task `loadInitialData`.
 This adds the data in a file called USER.csv to be imported into the USER table in your database.
-The USER table, among other users and permissioning tables, is defined by the Genesis Auth module installed previously.
+The USER table, among other users and permissioning tables, is defined by the Genesis Auth module that we installed previously.

 To run the task we will call: